jensarps/IDBWrapper/README.md

 ##November Rewrite

-I am in the process of rewriting IDBWrapper to cope with all the issues.
-This has some serious implications to what you can do with IDBWrapper, and if you switch to the new version of IDBWrapper, you won't be able to access your old data, because database names changed.
+I rewrote IDBWrapper to cope with all the issues, and the new version is on master since Nov, 13th 2012.
+The API didn't change much, I just removed some of the methods.
+Method signatures remain unchanged.

-I am very sorry about this, but there was no other way.
+However, if you have a previous version of IDBWrapper in use, there's an

-The reason for this is that IDBWrapper now handles the database name itself.
-The reason for that is that it is no longer possible to have multiple stores within one database.
-The reason for that again is that it is not possible to modify the structure of a database within a given version, and IDBwrapper won't automatically bump version numbers anymore.
+issue: The new version won't be able to access the store created with the old version, because database names changed.
+In that case, you need to manually migrate the data: Include both versions of IDBWrapper (use a different name for them), do a getAll() on the old store and write the data to the new store.

-In general, IDBWrapper won't allow you anymore to create or delete object stores yourself, or to manually do setVersion() calls.
+I am very sorry about any inconveniences, but there was no other way.

 Examples